-We’ll guide you through the five steps you need to follow to convert any PDF manuscript into a highly-engaging interactive ebook.
-If you’re not sure whether your ebook should be an EPUB or PDF, you should give this handy article a read: EPUB vs PDF: The Battle of the Formats
+In this article, we’ll guide you through the five steps you need to follow to convert any PDF manuscript into a highly-engaging interactive ebook.
+But if you’re not sure whether your ebook should be an EPUB or PDF, then you should give this handy article a read: EPUB vs PDF: The Battle of the Formats.

 Step 1: Analyze the PDF

 You need to spend a bit of time thinking through which elements of your PDF you want to convert into interactive components.
-Although this can be done with the help of an instructional designer, it can also just as well be done on your own– and this might be particularly helpful if you’re on a tight budget or you’re a start-up.
-This initial step acts as a planning stage, so that you decide the different parts of the outline that are interactive right from the beginning, and which parts are going to remain relatively simple text or images.
+Although this can be done with the help of an instructional designer, it can also just as well be done on your own– and this might be particularly helpful if you’re on a tight budget.
+This initial step acts as a planning stage so that you decide the different parts of the outline that are interactive right from the beginning, and which parts are going to remain relatively simple text or images.

-At this point, it is also wise to bear in mind just how far you want to go with the interactivity – although it’s as well to remember that the simpler the better.
+At this point, it is also wise to bear in mind just how far you want to go with interactivity.
 You can go straight through to the PDF editor to add comments and highlight the elements you want to change and make the ebook as effectively interactive as possible.

 This can happen in multiple ways as well – and when it comes to interactivity, if you do it right, the ebook world really is your oyster.
 It can be something as simple as changing some text into a hyperlink that can pop up when the reader clicks on the hyperlink text.

-It can also be a link up with a video.
-With the video element, you can add a splash screen as well, to highlight that the video is loading (which basically highlights the interactive element of the image).
-You also have the option to add in a questionnaire that readers can answer as they’re reading the ebook, and gives them the element of really working with the ebook rather than just reading.
+It can also be a link with a video.
+With the video element, you can add a splash screen as well to highlight that the video is loading (which basically highlights the interactive element of the image).
+You also have the option to add a questionnaire that readers can answer as they’re reading the ebook, and gives them the feeling of really working with the ebook rather than just reading.

 Just remember that it’s best to focus on the most important interactive elements and that you should keep sight of what information is the most important to highlight.

-There’s nothing like giving your potential ebook a quick one over, as much for spelling and grammar as for layout purposes.
-There are several versions of editing software that you can use to access and edit PDF content, including Adobe Acrobat Pro DC, PDFescape or PDF Pro, to name a few.
+There’s nothing like giving your potential ebook a quick edit for spelling and grammar as well as redesigning the layout.
+There are several versions of editing software that you can use to access and edit PDF content, including Adobe Acrobat Pro DC, PDFescape, or PDF Pro, to name a few.

-At this stage, you can go about normal editing processes, removing text, adding text and changing images.
-Because you may also want to be creating an interactive ebook, this is the stage where you can add hyperlinks that will take the reader through to more details.
+At this stage, you can go about normal editing processes, removing text, adding text, and changing images.
+Since you are creating an interactive ebook, this is the stage where you can add hyperlinks that will take the reader through to more details.

-This can include hyperlinks to videos, audio files, other websites or potentially other chapters in your future ebook.
+This can include hyperlinks to videos, audio files, other websites, or potentially other chapters in your future ebook.
 You can also alter the way images are viewed, and instead, insert either moving images or image galleries that readers can swipe and view.
 Then you can easily edit these visuals using the embedded image editor in Kotobee Author.

 The next step on the way to converting your PDF into an EPUB is by importing it into an authoring tool.
 There are, of course, numerous authoring tools online that you can use to turn your PDF into a beautiful ebook.
-These include Kotobee Author, as well as iBooks Author specifically for ebooks viewable via Apple devices.
 For this tutorial, we’ll be using Kotobee Author and we’d advise you to do the same.
 Why?
 Because it’s free and if you have any problems, you’ll be able to ask us for help!

-Conversion software allows you not only to actually create and publish your ebook, but also to manage it.
+Conversion software allows you not only to create and publish your ebook but also to manage it.
 This step essentially gives you space to:

 - Define the design and layout of each page,